-Cvijanovich later discovered that White, the inmate who testified against him, had pleaded guilty to assault and that at his sentencing, prosecutors presented a letter he had written to a relative from jail.
+Cvijanovich later discovered that White, the inmate who testified against him, had pled guilty to assault and that at his sentencing, prosecutors presented a letter he had written to a relative from jail.
 In the letter, White asked his relative to lie in court to attempt to exonerate White of the assault charge.

 The letter was written just prior to November 2006--the time that White would later testified was when Cvijanovich threatened Bush.